Inspiravetion/Hydra/Documents/HydraSpec.md

 ```

 ###Given Is Statement:
 The ```given is``` statement goes through each one of its arms comparing the object after ```given``` to the expected object(s) of the arm.
 If the expected object(s) is a class, the arm is executed if the given object is an instance of the class.
 If the expected object(s) is a string or number the arm will execute if the given object has the same value.
 If the expected object(s) is a function the arm will execute if the given object is the same function.
 For class methods this is only the case when both objects are methods on the same instance.
-For closures, generator instances, and any other object they must be the same instance.
+For closures, generator instances, regular expressions, and any other object they must be the same instance.
 If the comparison in the arm evaluates to true, the code in that arm is run and the next arm is evaluated.
 That is to say that all of the arms could be executed unless the ```break``` keyword is used to pop out of the ```given is``` statement.
 If none of the arm conditions are true, the statement will effectively do nothing unless a default block of code, which is always run if the ```given is``` statement gets to it, is given.
 A default block of code is similar to a regular arm except it comes at the end of the statement and starts with ```else do``` instead of ```is <expected object(s)> do```.
 ```hydra
   function given_is(obj){
     given obj